-- Unrepresented CCCERA staff employees who are hired on or after January 1, 2009 with completion of 15 years of service and retire with a CCCERA pension benefit. - AFSCME CCCERA staff employees who are hired on or after January 1, 2010 with completion of 15 years of service and retire with a CCCERA pension benefit.
+- Unrepresented CCCERA staff employees hired on or after January 1, 2009, upon completion of five years of CCCERA service, and retires with a CCCERA pension benefit. - AFSCME CCCERA staff members who were hired on or after January 1, 2010, upon completion of five years of CCCERA service, and retires with a CCCERA pension benefit.

+HEALTH BENEFITS

-HEALTH BENEFITS (Retirement date on or after January 1, 2015)
+(Retirement date on or after January 1, 2015)

 Eligible CCCERA staff retirees and their dependents may elect coverage under the health plans sponsored by CalPERS.
-For retirees who meet the eligibility requirements to receive the premium subsidy, CCCERA will pay the monthly premium subject to maximum subsidies shown in the following table by rate tier for 2017.
+For retirees who meet the eligibility requirements to receive the premium subsidy, CCCERA will pay the monthly premium subject to maximum subsidies shown in the following table.